haddocking/haddocking.github.io/education/Others/powerfit/index.md

 <a class="prompt prompt-question">
   Do you agree with what PowerFit proposes as the best solution?
 </a>

 <a class="prompt prompt-info">
-  In a new Chimera session, reopen the density map and the fit that you find best.
+  In a new ChimeraX session, reopen the density map and the fit that you find best.
 Replace *?* by the appropriate solution number.
 </a>
 <a class="prompt prompt-cmd">
-  chimera ribosome-KsgA.map ribosome.pdb run-KsgA/fit_?.pdb
+  chimerax ribosome-KsgA.map ribosome.pdb run-KsgA/fit_?.pdb
 </a>

 You now have combined the ribosome structure with the rigid-body fit of KsgA